learn-co-curriculum/phrg-external-javascript-libraries-in-rails/README.md

 Loading JavaScript into our application can be done many different ways in Rails.
 We can use HTML script tags for JS files located on another server.
 We can place third party JS files in our vendor folder.
 Finally we can even use gems to load the JS libraries we need.

 ## External JavaScript
 Not all of our JavaScript files will be loaded from our application directories.
 Sometimes we may want to load JS from a CDN.
-This can allow us to save on bandwidth and if we don't have a CDN setup for our application, it will help with file download speeds for users throughout the world.
+This can allow us to save on bandwidth and if we have a CDN setup for our application, it will help with file download speeds for users throughout the world.
 To load JS like this, we create HTML script tags in our application layout file.

 ```html
 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/js/bootstrap.min.js" />